Category Archives: Personal experience

 * * * *

-The upper image is courtesy of St. Francis Of Assisi Preaching Birds Image – Image Results, with the added note, “original artwork by Henry Stacy Marks RA.”
+The original post had an upper image courtesy of St. Francis Of Assisi Preaching Birds Image – Image Results, with the added note, “original artwork by Henry Stacy Marks RA.”

 Re: Eremo delle Carceri.
 Here’s a more complete review, gleaned from the Wikipedia article.
 In the 13th century, Saint Francis would often come to this place there to pray and contemplate, like other hermits before him.
 Soon other men followed him to the mountain, finding their own isolated caves nearby.
 The oratory became known as Santa Maria delle Carceri after the small “prisons” occupied by friars in the area.
 The site was probably given by the Benedictines to St. Francis in 1215, at the same time they gave him the Porziuncola in the valley below.
 Francis dedicated himself to a life of preaching and missions, but throughout his life he would frequently withdraw to the Carceri to pray.
 Around 1400, Saint Bernardino of Siena built a small friary and extended the earlier chapel by building a small church, which was also named Santa Maria delle Carceri.
 In the centuries that followed, various buildings were added around St. Francis’ cave and the original oratory, forming the sizable complex that exists today.
 Today some Franciscan friars live there and visitors are welcome.